polkachu/cosmos-validators/docs/relayers.md

 snapshot-keep-recent = 5
 ```

-Our app.toml settings related to api server is as follows:
+Our app.toml settings related to api server is as follows (does not work on Kava):

 ```bash
 [api]